.

 1818-83

-Russian novelist, born at Orel, he first became famous for 'A Sportman's Sketches'.
+Russian novelist, and playwright, born at Orel, he first became famous for 'A Sportman's Sketches'.
 He was imprisoned for his liberal views and left Russia in 1855 for Paris.
 His best-known works are 'Fathers and Sons', 'Smoke', and 'Virgin Soil'.